era/elias.sh/markdown/posts/common_mistakes_with_async_rust.md

 date: 2025-01-26
 ---

-Rust prevents a lot of problems, but in order to work with Async Rust you must keep in mind how green threads work and its difference with OS threads.
+Rust prevents a lot of problems, but in order to work with Async Rust you must keep in mind how green threads work.

-If you come from JavaScript or Go, it's easy to forget certain thinks.

 ## 1. Do not block inside a Rust Async Runtime